Two dead and 17 hurt in school shooting

 A 15-year-old girl died at the scene at Marshall County High School in the town of Benton and a 15-year-old boy died in hospital, said Kentucky's governor.

-The unidentified attacker was a 15-year-old male student, who was arrested and is in custody.
+The attacker, a 15-year-old male student, was arrested in "a non-violent apprehension", officials said.

-State police said he was detained about 15 minutes after opening fire at 08:00 local time on Tuesday.
+State police said the unidentified boy was held about 15 minutes after opening fire at 08:00 local time on Tuesday.

-The lone attacker was a student at the school who opened fire in a common area before classes started, according to local media.
+The lone attacker opened fire with a handgun apparently at random in a common area before classes started, according to local media.

 He will be charged with murder and attempted murder, said officials.
+The FBI was assisting in the investigation.

+Police named the two students who died as Bailey Holt, pronounced dead at the school, and Preston Cope, who succumbed to his injuries in hospital.

+"I saw people getting shoved down," he said.
+"There was a lot of blood everywhere.
+It was horrible."

+The attack shocked the small farming town of 4,500 people, situated about 130 miles (210km) north-west of Nashville, Tennessee.

-"To walk in, the backpacks laying around, the phones laying around, going off, it's indescribable," said Marshall County Attorney Jeffery Edwards, reports the Louisville Courier-Journal.
+"To walk in, the backpacks laying around, the phones laying around, going off, it's indescribable," Marshall County Attorney Jeffery Edwards told reports the Louisville Courier-Journal.

 "I've been doing this for 25 years.
 It's not like anything I've experienced in my life."